Zell Family Foundation

 Long-Term Relationship Building

-The foundation's giving reveals decades-long relationships with recipient organizations.
+The foundation's giving reveals decades-long relationships with recipient organisations.
 Helen Zell's involvement with the Chicago Symphony Orchestra dates back to 2007, demonstrating that major grants culminate long periods of engagement rather than representing first-time relationships.

 Geographic Focus with Strategic Exceptions